Your Housing Guide

 Some areas may only have older accommodations available for rent.
 Kitchen facilities, furniture, Wifi, and other amenities such as cookware, cleaning appliances, and linens are not guaranteed.
 Research the area in advance - use Google Maps to view the property and area to see what transportation is available, request pictures in advance, and speak with former participants.

 Once you have decided where you want to live, you may be asked to sign a lease.
-This is a contract between you (the tenant) and your landlord.
+A lease is a contract between you (the tenant) and a landlord.
 Read the lease thoroughly, make sure you understand all of the terms before you sign it, and make sure the landlord has signed it.
 At this point, make a copy for your records.
-A lease is a record that you have rented a house or an apartment.
-Without it, you may not be protected.
-If your landlord does not require a lease, you may request one.
-InterExchange will also be available to review a lease in advance if you have any questions.
+A lease is a record that you have rented a house or an apartment and offers both you and the landlord legal protections.
+If your landlord does not require a lease, you should request one.
+Learn more about understanding lease agreements.

 Your landlord may request a portion of your rent in addition to a refundable security deposit, which may be due upon arrival.
 Please bring enough money with you to cover these costs.
 Information regarding the deposit should be clearly outlined in the lease and should include information about the return procedure, including when and how it will be returned.
 Your landlord may request the deposit before your arrival.
 However, it is never safe to wire money to someone you don’t know.
 If you cannot view the property in-person, ask someone you trust to go and confirm it's for rent.
 This is a sure-way to confirm the legitimacy of the landlord and the property.